Empire-Strikes-Back/Amos/readme.txt

-i am knight program - i am game
+we are knight  - ipfs and libp2p libraries

-my language is clojure
+our language is clojure
-i run on jvm
+we run on jvm
+we have one protocol, one encryption - pick one (like bittorrent) and focus on user programs, not swiss army knife bloated tooling (multics vs unix all over again..)